mattjh1/mattjh-blog/content/post/kcna-part3.md

 - **Docker**: Docker emerged in 2013, combining namespaces and cgroups to create a user-friendly container platform.
 Its open-source launch popularized containerization by simplifying the deployment and management of applications across environments.
 - **OCI Standards**: As container usage grew, the Open Container Initiative (OCI) established standards to ensure compatibility across container tools, extending Docker’s impact across the industry.

-Your sections are clear and cover the fundamentals well.
-To make this content even more engaging, here are a few refinements that could help readers easily follow the concepts, especially if they’re new to containerization.

 ## Understanding Container Images